-Owning a pet is no less than being a parent, especially when it comes to keeping your fur baby’s health in check.
-Dogs are great companions but sadly, they are highly likely to develop hypothyroidism, a condition in which the thyroid gland fails to produce enough hormones.
+Owning a pet comes with responsibilities, and chief among them is keeping your pet in good health.
+Unfortunately, just like us, dogs are subject to hypothyroidism, a condition in which the thyroid gland fails to produce enough hormones.

-Luckily, medication and well thought out meals can keep your affected dog healthy too.
-All you have to do is avoid certain ingredients and feed more of some others.
+Luckily, medication and well thought out meals can keep your affected dog healthy and happy by avoiding certain ingredients and feed more of others.

 Here is a list of the top 9 dog foods that are ideal for dogs with hypothyroidism.

 The Best Dog Foods for Hypothyroidism

 |Top Picks||Rating||Main Ingredients|

 |1.
 Wellness CORE Grain-Free Turkey, Chicken Liver & Turkey Liver Formula Canned Dog Food|

 |4.9||chicken, turkey, chicken liver, chicken broth, chicken meal|

 |2.
 Halo Holistic Chicken & Chicken Liver Adult Dry Dog Food||4.8||chicken, chicken liver, dried egg product, oatmeal, pearled barley|